Assistant VC-Academic Affairs and Chief of Staff

 This position is designated “Confidential” within the meaning of the Higher Education Employer- Employee Relations Act.

 • Thorough knowledge of organizational processes, protocols and procedures.
-Demonstrated ability to effectively represent and coordinate organizational strategy and administrative initiatives with campus senior-level management, Office of the President, and external contacts such as governmental representatives and the media.
+Ability to effectively represent and coordinate organizational strategy and administrative initiatives with campus senior-level management, Office of the President, and external contacts such as governmental representatives and the media.

 • Excellent consulting, relationship building and strategic thinking skills.
-Demonstrated ability to serve effectively as a member of the EVCAA management team.
-Includes demonstrated skill in participating effectively in team settings, helping to generate consensus, discussing policy and strategic planning for a major organization, and following up on decisions.
-Proven ability to represent the University’s best interest at all times.
+Ability to serve effectively as a member of the EVCAA management team.
+Includes skill in participating effectively in team settings, helping to generate consensus, discussing policy and strategic planning for a major organization, and following up on decisions.
+Ability to represent the University’s best interest at all times.

 • Thorough knowledge of financial analysis and reporting techniques; human resources and risk management planning; accounting and payroll.

-• Demonstrated experience with a wide range of computer software, including relational databases, financial modeling, spreadsheet and word processing applications
+• Strong experience with a wide range of computer software, including relational databases, financial modeling, spreadsheet and word processing applications.

 • Proven ability to work with diverse populations at all levels of the organization, including faculty, senior administrators, legal representatives, and external agency representatives.

 • Superior skill to provide leadership in addressing complex and sensitive problems and matters.
 Ability to use discretion, exercise good judgment, and maintain strict confidentiality.

 • Duties may require direct contact and/or supervision of children (defined as individuals under the age of 18); completion of the Child Abuse and Neglect Reporting Act (CANRA) form will be required.